 The AIESEP Young Scholar Award was established in 2001 by former AIESEP Board Member Eitan Eldar (Isreal).
-The intent of the award is to recognise early career scholars within the field who demonstrate outstanding scholarly contribution/promise.
-The award also supports the participation of early career scholars at AIESEP events.
+The intent of the award is to recognise early career scholars within the field who have made an outstanding contribution to the field and demonstrate scholarly promise.

 Eligibility is confined to those members who plan to or have recently embarked on careers as researchers.
 Applicants are encouraged to apply for the Young Scholar Award during their graduate studies or early years of post graduation (up to three years post PhD).

 Applicants must be members of AIESEP (see here for how to become a member).
 Award recipients receive a waiver of their registration fees and formal recognition at a given AIESEP Congress/Conference.

 Applicants must submit the following documentation, via email, to Tristan Wallhead at [email protected]u no later than the deadline for abstract submission of the given AIESEP Congress/Conference:

 2. One-page description of intention for future involvement in AIESEP and sport pedagogy research,